Theoriz/Unity-HDRP-Vioso-Lablab/README.md

 After building your application, copy the vioso calibration file (.vwf) and VIOSOWarpBlend.ini files from the Unity Assets/Plugins/Vioso folder to your build folder in [your_build_path..]/[your_application_name]_Data/Plugins/[your_architecture]/ next to the ViosoWarpBlend.dll file.

+> When building for Windows 64 bits, the ViosoBuildPostProcessor script should automatically make this copy.

 ## Usage

 ### ProjectionSetup prefab